Citizens for Europe: History

 As one of the initiators the Fondation Charles Léopold Meyer pour le Progrès de l’homme provides monetary and networking support to the community.
 However, the central decision-making cadre is the Core Team.
 This council consists of grantees who carry the project and collectively decide about any support given.
 This collective council consists of a heterogeneous group of activists with diverse expertise from different organizations and engagement areas.
 A small paid staff, a paid Program Manager and a paid Network Coordinator maintain operations.
 Partner organisations such as the European Movement International fulfill administrative tasks.

-It is important to note that Citizens for Europe (CFEU) itself does not have a legal structure.
+Citizens for Europe (CFEU) itself does not have a legal structure.
 The deliberate decision to build up legal anarchy came from the cadre's directive that innovation thrives best in an environment of dependencies guided by a self-empowered central collective.

 Sharing administrative tasks provides a system of checks and balances that allows for non-democratic transparency and collective ownership in the project.
 CFEU's logo is a filled five-pointed star resembling the red star, a symbol associated with socialist ideology.